|

 solved by the club having a new propeller cast with reverse pitch.

-would go forward, we cast off, the engine was gunned and we went forward
+Confident we would go forward, we cast off, the engine was gunned and we

-quite quickly, coming to a sharp stop.
-One crew member had untied the rear
+went forward quite quickly, coming to a sharp stop.
+One crew member had

-rope but left it on the jetty as he jumped on board the moving launch.
-The
+untied the rear rope but left it on the jetty as he jumped on board the

-along the bed of the harbour.
-The Club Commodore was not best pleased.
-That
+tugging the jetty along the bed of the harbour.
+The Club Commodore was not

-should have been the end of my career as a skipper but strangely we ended
+best pleased.
+That should have been the end of my career as a skipper but

 She wasn’t best pleased when she found out I was spending my afternoons